Deductibility of Charitable Contributions

 - the donor's adjusted basis in the property.

-Example — Tax Advantage of Donating Appreciated Property
+Example: Tax Advantage of Donating Appreciated Property

-You have an AGI of $100,000 before donating to charity.
-You have stock with a FMV of $17,000 that was held for more than 1 year and your adjusted basis in the stock is $10,000.
+- You have stock with a FMV of $17,000 that was held for more than 1 year.

-Case 1: You sell the stock, increasing your taxable income to $100,000 + ($17,000 – $10,000) = $107,000.
-You donate the $17,000 sales proceeds to charity, reducing your taxable income to $90,000.
+- You sell the stock, increasing your taxable income to $100,000 + ($17,000 − $10,000) = $107,000.

-Case 2: You donate the appreciated stock to charity.
-Your taxable income is reduced to $100,000 – $17,000 = $83,000.
+- Your taxable income is reduced to $100,000 − $17,000 = $83,000.

 As you can see, by donating the appreciated stock, you save the long-term capital gains tax on $7,000.
+Note, however, that if your adjusted basis in the property exceeds FMV, then you should sell the property to claim the loss, then donate the property to the charity.

 The other exception limiting the deductibility of the capital gain on donated property is when the donee is a non-operating private foundation.
 A private operating foundation spends most of its income in the active conduct of the charity for which it was established.
-A non-operating private foundation is one that does not.
-The full contribution to a private operating foundation is generally deductible, but the capital gain on property donated to a non-operating private foundation is not deductible — the deduction is limited to the taxpayer's adjusted basis.
+A private non-operating foundation does not.
+The full contribution to a private operating foundation is generally deductible, but the capital gain on property donated to a private non-operating foundation is not deductible — the deduction is limited to the taxpayer's adjusted basis.
 However, the capital gain appreciation may be fully deductible if the private non-operating foundation distributes the contribution to public charities or private operating foundations within 2½ months after the year of the donation.
 Donors can also deduct the full amount of qualified appreciated stock, which is stock with a listed market value on a securities exchange, to private non-operating foundations.

 AGI Limits on Deductibility